jimsweeney406/UIKit-Project/README.md

 # CoinCrypto
 CoinCrypto
-CoinCrypto is a fundamental UIKit app with tableview displaying API data from CoinGecko.com
+CoinCrypto is a fundamental UIKit app with a tableview displaying API data from CoinGecko.com
 ## Teck Stack
 - UIKit
 - MCV architecture